 How to apply

-To be considered for a Waste Minimisation Seed Fund – Organics Diversion grant, you will need to submit an Expression of Interest by 31 January 2022.
+To be considered for a Waste Minimisation Seed Fund – Organics Diversion grant, you will need to submit an Expression of Interest via a webform, which will be available from this page when the funding round opens.

 At this stage, we just need to understand: